Zero Hour Contract Mortgages

 What Deposit is Needed for a Mortgage on a Zero-Hour Contract?

-The deposit required for a mortgage on a zero-hour contract varies depending on the lender and your financial situation.
-Typically, a higher deposit may be required to offset the perceived risk of inconsistent income.
-While most lenders ask for a minimum of 5% deposit, some may request 15% or more for applicants with irregular earnings.
-A professional mortgage broker will help you understand your required deposit based on your individual circumstances.
+Typically, a higher or larger deposit may be required to offset the perceived risk of inconsistent income or adverse credit.
+While most lenders ask for a minimum deposit of 5%, some mortgage providers may request 10%, 15%, or even more for applicants with irregular earnings.

 Essential Documents for a Zero-Hour Contract Mortgage Application

-- Bank statements
+- Bank statements showing your earnings and financial affairs

 How to Find the Best Mortgage Deals for Zero-Hour Contract Workers